 Measuring This Pressure

-When pressure is taken by a doctor, two numbers are taken into account.
+When a doctor takes pressure, two numbers are taken into account.
 These are systolic and diastolic pressure.

 Normal ranges for pressure range between 90/60 to 120/80 mmHg.
 Higher pressures have readings at 140/90 mmHg and above.
 Lower pressures have readings lower than 90/60 mmHg.

-Now that we understand a little bit more, it is time to look at the effects when it hits both the high and low ends of the spectrum.
+Now that we understand a little more, it is time to look at the effects of hitting both the high and low ends of the spectrum.

 High Blood Pressure

 High pressure is most commonly known as hypertension.
-This is when the force of the blood is very high, making it push up against the walls of the artery.
+It is when the force of the blood is very high, pushing it against the artery’s walls.

 In truth, high pressure is a silent killer.
 People can have high pressure for years without showing any symptoms.
-However, without the proper care, this can lead to serious complications.
+However, without the proper care, this can lead to severe complications.

 Fortunately, high pressure is easily detected.
 The trick here is what one does with this information.

-While easily detectable, a recent study on high blood pressure showed that in the past three decades, the number of patients afflicted with these conditions has doubled.
+While easily detectable, a recent study on high blood pressure showed that the number of patients afflicted with these conditions has doubled in the past three decades.
 Currently, at least 1.2 billion individuals have hypertension.

 Medical Conditions and Aging

-Primary hypertension is one that doesn’t seem to have a direct cause.
+Primary hypertension does not seem to have a direct cause.
 Instead, it gradually develops as people grow older.

 On the other hand, secondary hypertension has many associated causes.
 The causes are usually underlying medical conditions that affect the pressure of blood.
-One example of the varied causes is kidney diseases, diabetes, and problems with the adrenaline gland and thyroid.
+One example of the varied causes is kidney diseases, diabetes, and adrenaline gland and thyroid problems.